 To ensure the wellbeing and academic progress of pupils, each phase of the school follows an assessment cycle where pupils' ability, attainment, and progress rate are considered to inform targeted provision maps.
-The school offers a range of targeted 1-12 session interventions which are planned and delivered by curriculum teachers and/or the Inclusion team.
-These carefully considered interventions for pupils not achieving at their potential can target areas such as: age appropriate core or subject specific skills development, curriculum knowledge gap closing, study and exam techniques, or stretch and challenge activities; all to promote accelerated progress.
-A range of established and bespoke targeted interventions are also utilised where a pupil has been identified as needing additional support with their personal and or social wellbeing skills.
+The school offers a range of targeted 1-12 session interventions which are planned and delivered by curriculum teachers and/or Inclusion staff.
+These carefully considered interventions for pupils not achieving at their potential are focused on promoting accelerated progress and may target:

-Provision may target:

-- Specific neurodiversity, or EAL, - Gaps in knowledge or skills development need. - Revisiting of previous learning. - Consolidation of current topics covered in class to ensure understanding/ support retainment. - Personal, social, and/or emotional skills development.
+- Specific neurodiversity, or EAL. - Gaps in knowledge or skills development need. - Consolidation of current topics covered in class to ensure understanding/ support retainment. - Stretch and challenge for key marginal/ MATS pupils. - Personal, social, and/or emotional skills development.